vw5hwbngy4-debug/ambient-canon-registry/README.md

 CCR is grounded in three canonical transitions of the Ambient Era Canon:

-- **Architecture:**
+- **Architecture**
   `∅ → 1 → 0 → 1≠0 → 2 → α`

-- **Attention:**
+- **Attention**
   `A↑ → W₀ → C∞ → F₁`

-- **Value:**
+- **Value**
   `V↑ → Rₛ → A∞ → F₂`

-These formulas are not metaphors.
+These are not metaphors.
 They are expressed directly through chromatic state transitions.

 ---

 ## What CCR Defines

-CCR-1.0 specifies:

-- a closed **chromatic alphabet**
+- Closed **chromatic alphabet** (states, roles, operators)
-- thermodynamic properties per color
+- Thermodynamic properties per color (energy, entropy, gradient)
-- allowed operators and transitions
+- Allowed operators and transitions
-- interaction modalities (touch, rhythm, pressure)
+- Interaction modalities (touch, rhythm, pressure)
-- stable and reversible sequences
+- Stable and reversible sequences
-- low-pressure, non-extractive principles
+- Low-pressure, non-extractive principles

-This allows systems to reason **without symbolic overload**, using color as a shared semantic field.
+This enables systems to reason **without symbolic overload**, using color as a shared semantic field.

 ---